• There are no suggestions because the search field is empty.

 Another acquaintance had a Down syndrome child, and I watched as the child devoured so much time and energy.
 Her parents were heroes in my mind as they went to extraordinary lengths to give her the best care while also trying their best to be present for their healthy children.
 However, they collapsed at the end of each day like a flimsy cardboard box would under the weight of a highway steamroller.

-So what can parents do when they are overwhelmed?
-Here are some strategies that require a parent to be intentional, but don't require a ton of time investment.
+So, what can parents do when they are overwhelmed?
+Here are some strategies that require a parent to be intentional but don't require much time investment.

 Dad hugging his daughter and showing empathy.